-- Cheating on examinations, written quizzes, and other written work, - Plagiarism, which is defined as the use of another's written work without appropriate recognition and citation, the use of another student's work, the purchase and/or use of a paper that has already been prepared, the borrowing of an idea or phrase or the paraphrasing and/or summarizing of an idea without proper documentation, or the use of AI-generated material without instructor consent or appropriate citation,
+- Cheating on examinations, written quizzes, and other written work. - Plagiarism, which is defined as the use of another's written work without recognition/citation, the use of another student's work, the purchase and/or use of a paper that has already been prepared, the borrowing of an idea or phrase or the paraphrasing and/or summarizing of an idea without proper documentation, giving assistance to another person during an examination, falsification of an academic record, obtaining or attempting to obtain copies of a non-circulated examination or examination questions.